arup-group/osmox/README.md

-# OSMOX
+﻿# OSMOX

 A tool for extracting locations and features from OpenStreetMap (OSM) data.

 ## Why?

-We use OSMOX to extract locations from OSM for city or national scale agent based models.
+We use OSMOX to extract locations from OSM for city or national scale agent-based models.
 In particular, the focus tends to be on extracting buildings and their designated usages, for example `homes`, `schools`, `medical facilities` and `places of work`.
 However, this can also be abstracted to other objects such as transit, parks or land use.

 Under the hood, OSMOX is a collection of labelling and GIS-type operations: